NutritionalLungImmunity/nlisim/README.md

     in the configuration object are immutable.
 This is the primary distinction between the simulation config and the simulation state.

-* `solver.py`
+* `module.py`

-    This module contains the logic that advances the simulation state in time.
-    It is also responsible for calling the methods that extend the behavior of the simulation that are provided in the configuration.
+    This defines the "module" API for extending the simulation.
+See below for a detailed description of this API.

-* `contrib/*`
+* `modules/*`

-    Modules under `contrib` are "optional" extensions to the main simulation.
+    Modules under `modules` are "optional" extensions to the main simulation.
     They contain functions that are called in one of the extension points in the main solver: initialization and iteration.
 These functions could be moved to an external package, but for simplicity in this proof of concept